Baby Shaking Head Side-To-Side: Why They Do It And How To Stop

 Image: Shutterstock

-Shaking of head side-to-side during sleep can be a symptom of rhythmic movement disorder (RMD).
-It is a neurological disorder with repeated movement of large muscles before or during sleep, especially in infants.
-It usually involves head and neck movements and has the following associated symptoms (8).
+Shaking of the head side-to-side during sleep can be a symptom of rhythmic movement disorder (RMD).
+It is a neurological disorder with repeated movement of large muscles before or during sleep and can affect the whole body.
+It is especially common in infants as part of their early development and is mostly harmless.
+It usually involves head, limb, and neck movements, which can also occur before sleep when the baby is in a drowsy state (10).
+Following are the associated symptoms most common in babies and children (11):

 • Headbanging